dipan66/react-billboardjs/README.md

     - [getInstances](#getinstances)
   - [Development](#development)

-**NOTE**: This documentation is specific to the next version of `react-billboardjs`.
-For documentation on version 1, see [that version's README](https://github.com/planttheidea/react-billboardjs/tree/v1).
+**NOTE**: This repo is a fork of react-billboardjs only to get to Billboard.Js v3.0+ .
+For documentation on the original repo - see [react-billboardjs](https://github.com/planttheidea/react-billboardjs).

+The documentation below is a copy of the the original repo since NOTHING has changed apart from the version.
+As and when the original repo upgrades to Billboard.js v3, I will discontinue this repo

 ## Installation

 ```
-$ npm install react-billboardjs@next --save
+$ npm install react-billboardjs3@next --save
 ```

 ## Usage